 Remove all PVC plugs and replace with steel plugs.

-INSTALLATION – MOTOR OIL [ATF] SYSTEM
+INSTALLATION – MOTOR OIL SYSTEM

-Install the motor oil [ATF] pump control system, distribution system, distribution tanks, and alarm systems in accordance with manufacturer specifications, NFPA 30 and 30A, the construction drawings, and the related specification sections outlined above.
+Install the motor oil pump control system, distribution system, distribution tanks, and alarm systems in accordance with manufacturer specifications, NFPA 30 and 30A, the construction drawings, and the related specification sections outlined above.

-FIELD QUALITY CONTROL – MOTOR OIL [ATF] SYSTEM
+FIELD QUALITY CONTROL – MOTOR OIL SYSTEM

 Test the supply and distribution piping systems in accordance with NFPA 30.
 Test the distribution tanks in accordance with manufacturer requirements.